Co-Coordinator, El Salvador Office

 Process and Timeline:

-The person hired will begin working on January 25th, 2016.
-We will be accepting applications until December 11th.
+The person hired will begin working March 12 or 19th, 2018.
+We will be accepting applications until January 19, 2018.
 We will arrange a telephone and /or in-person interview after the application deadline.

 Please send a written response to ONE of the following prompts.
 Responses need not be longer than a few paragraphs.

 - What does solidarity mean to you?
 Please list example(s) or personal experiences.